Skip to content

 11. Open the WSL2 terminal, for example Ubuntu from the Windows start menu.

-12. Install DDEV using
+12. Install DDEV:

-echo "deb https://apt.fury.io/drud/ * *" | sudo tee -a /etc/apt/sources.list.d/ddev.list
+echo "deb [signed-by=/etc/apt/keyrings/ddev.gpg] https://pkg.ddev.com/apt/ * *" | sudo tee /etc/apt/sources.list.d/ddev.list >/dev/null

 sudo apt update && sudo apt install -y ddev

-13. In WSL2 run mkcert -install.
+13. In WSL2, run mkcert -install.

 Path to certificates